srvds/Human-Activity-Recognition/README.md

 In this model also the diagonal elements, we have value 1 for rows corresponding to 'Laying' and 'Walking'.<br>
 Again row corresponding to 'sitting' has value of only 0.87.
 In the row 2nd row and 3rd column we have value 0.12 which basically means about 12% readings of the class sitting is misclassified as standing.<br>
 <br>
-It is not a surprise as in the t-sne plot (plot-5) we saw that 'sitting' and 'Standing' readings are overlapping.
+It is not a surprise as in the t-sne plot (plot-5) we saw that 'sitting' and 'Standing' class readings are overlapping.

 For detailed code of all the ML models check the [HAR_PREDICTION_MODELS Notebook](https://github.com/srvds/Human-Activity-Recognition/blob/master/HAR_PREDICTION_MODELS.ipynb)

 #### LSTM Model

-keras with tensorflow backend is used.
+keras with tensorflow backend is used.<br>

-**LSTM model 1**
+LSTM models need large amount of data to train properly, we also need to be cautious not to overfit.<br>
+We don't want to reduce the data available to train the model hence the test dataset is used as validation data.

+Initialization of some of the parameters
 ``` python
 timesteps = len(X_train[0])
 input_dim = len(X_train[0][0])